G3 application how-to guide

 Call in sick

-Confirm the date and shift.
+Confirm the date and hours.

 Submit and follow policy.